-34 Referred to as the Executive Compensation Committee of the Company.
+36 Referred to as the Executive Compensation Committee of the Company.

-35 Updated per SEC Form 17-C filed with the SEC on May 28, 2015.
+37 Updated per SEC Form 17-C filed with the SEC on May 28, 2015.
 Director Ramon S. Ang is the new chairman of the committee.

-36 Mr. Constantino ceased to be a Director on May 28, 2015, the date of the Regular Stockholders' Meeting of the Company.
+38 Mr. Constantino ceased to be a Director on May 28, 2015, the date of the Regular Stockholders' Meeting of the Company.
 As disclosed in SEC Form 17-C filed with the SEC on May 28, 2015.
 Mr. Constantino is a non-director member and Director Ramon S. Ang is the new chairman of the committee.

-to the resignation of Angelina S. Gutierrez

-Remuneration Carmelo L. Santiago Replaced by Minita V. Chico-Nazario due

-to resignation of Mr. Santiago

-Carlos Palanca III Replaced by Angelina S. Gutierrez due to

-resignation of Mr. Palanca

-Others (specify) None None
+Executive None None Audit Carmelo L. Santiago Replaced by Minita V. Chico-Nazario due to resignation of Mr. Santiago Carlos Palanca III Replaced by Angelina S. Gutierrez due to resignation of Mr. Palanca Angelina S. Gutierrez Replaced by Francisco H. Villaruz, Jr. due to resignation of Angelina S. Gutierrez.
+Nomination Carmelo L. Santiago Replaced by Minita V. Chico-Nazario due to resignation of Mr. Santiago Angelina S. Gutierrez Replaced by Francisco H. Villaruz, Jr. due to the resignation of Angelina S. Gutierrez Remuneration Carmelo L. Santiago Replaced by Minita V. Chico-Nazario due to resignation of Mr. Santiago Carlos Palanca III Replaced by Angelina S. Gutierrez due to resignation of Mr. Palanca Others (specify) None None